rustyrussell/bolts/12-offer-encoding.md

   - MUST reject the invoice if `invoice_blindedpay` does not contain exactly one `blinded_payinfo` per `invoice_paths`.`blinded_path`.
   - MUST reject the invoice if `features` in any `blinded_payinfo` has any unknown even bits set.
   - SHOULD confirm authorization if `invoice_amount`.`msat` is not within the amount range authorized.
-  - if the invoice is a reply to an `invoice_request`:
+  - if the invoice is a response to an `invoice_request`:
-     - MUST reject the invoice if all fields less than type 160 do not exactly match the `invoice_request`
+    - MUST reject the invoice if all fields less than type 160 do not exactly match the `invoice_request`, except `invoice_request_amount`
-  - otherwise, if responding to an `offer_send_invoice` offer:
-    - MUST fail the request if `offer_send_invoice` is not present.
-    - MUST fail the request if the offer fields not do exactly match a valid, unexpired offer.
-    - if `invoice_request_chain` is not present:
-       - MUST reject the invoice if bitcoin is not a supported chain for the offer.
-    - otherwise:
-      - MUST reject the invoice if `invoice_request_chain` is not a supported chain for the offer.
-    - if `offer_quantity_min` or `offer_quantity_max` is present:
-      - MUST reject the invoice if there is no `invoice_request_quantity` field.
-      - MUST reject the invoice if `invoice_request_quantity` is not within that (inclusive) range.
-    - otherwise:
-      - MUST reject the invoice if there is an `invoice_request_quantity` field.
-  - otherwise: (not an `invoice_request` reply, nor for `offer_send_invoice`):
+  - otherwise: (a invoice presented without being requested, eg. scanned by user):
     - if `invoice_request_chain` is not present:
        - MUST reject the invoice if bitcoin is not a supported chain.
     - otherwise: